Your Ultimate Holiday Checklist

 - Books and magazines

-- Inflatables, pool and beach toys
+- Pool and beach toys

 What should I pack for a city break?

-- Local guidebook
+- Local guide book

 - Map or map app